-Wrongful convictions happen for many reasons: eyewitness misidentification, false/extorted confessions or admissions, invalid scientific testimony, and misconduct by police officers and forensic investigators.
+Wrongful convictions happen for many reasons: eyewitness misidentification, false/extorted confessions or admissions, ineffective assistance of counsel or legal malpractice, invalid scientific testimony, and misconduct by police officers and forensic investigators.

 Sometimes a wrongful conviction occurs because of an honest mistake.
 Sometimes wrongful convictions occur because police, forensic investigators and prosecutors are more interested in getting a conviction and closing a case than finding the truth.